SygniaLabs/BackupKeyManager/README.md

 BackupKeyManager 1.0.0.0
 Copyright c  2022

+ERROR(S):
+  No verb selected.

   GetPreferredBackupKey          Extract the preferred (current) backup key

   GetBackupKeyByGUID             Extract a BackupKey value by GUID

-  SetPreferredBackupKeyByGUID    Set a new preferred bakupkey by providing its GUID
+  SetPreferredBackupKeyByGUID    Set a new preferred BackupLey by providing its GUID

-  GenerateNewBackupKey           Generate GUID and new backup key with option to push and set as preferred.
+  GenerateNewBackupKey           Generate GUID and new BackupKey with option to push and set as preferred.

-  BackupKeyFromFile              Load Backup key from file with option to push it and set it as preferred.
+  BackupKeyFromFile              Load BackupKey from file with option to push it and set it as preferred.

-  Validate                       Validates that the Backup Key was setup correctly and will be served to clients
-                                 according to the Preferred Backup key.
-This check should be made against all DCs in the domain.
+  Validate                       Validates that the BackupKey setup.
+Validation should be made against all DCs in the domain.

-  Fetch                          Fetch the public Backup key certificate via MS-BKRP (Non-Admin operation).
+  Fetch                          Fetch the public BackupKey certificate via MS-BKRP (Non-Admin operation).

   help                           Display more information on a specific command.

   version                        Display version information.

-[+] Operation completed
 ```

 ### List specific verb's flags: